ef4/node-pg-migrate/README.md

 ### Locking

 `node-pg-migrate` automatically checks if no other migration is running.
-To do so, it locks the migration table and enters comment there.
+To do so, it uses an [advisory lock](https://www.postgresql.org/docs/current/static/explicit-locking.html#id-1.5.12.6.9.2).
-There are other options how to do it, but I choose this one (see [#88](https://github.com/salsita/node-pg-migrate/pull/88)).
-In some circumstances it is possible that lock will not be released (Error message - `Error: Unable to fetch migrations: Error: Another migration is already running`).
-In that case you need to run `node-pg-migrate unlock` to release the lock again.

 ## Transpiling Babel or Typescript